GenericPirate/tmux/Contributing.md

 - ([#2484](https://github.com/tmux/tmux/issues/2484))Popups should not close on
   resize unless there is really no space for them, they should instead be moved or resized to stay visible.
+Also a way to remove the border for popups.

 ### Medium things